-- Calories: a unit for measuring the amount of heat energy supplied by food - Carbohydrates: the starches and sugars present in foods - Cholesterol: a white fatty substance that is important in metabolism; in large amounts, cholesterol is believed to cause heart and vascular disease by collecting on the inner walls of arteries and causing them to harden - Fat: solidified animal or vegetable oil used when cooking - Fiber: the part of grains, fruit and vegetables not absorbed or digested by the human body, and stimulates the muscles of the intestinal wall - Flexibility: the ability to move a body part through a full range of motion - Grooming: cleaning and maintaining parts of the body - Heart rate: how fast your heart is beating - Hygiene: a set of practices associated with health and healthy living - Hospital: is a health care institution providing patient treatment - Muscle: a tissue composed of fibers capable of contracting to effect bodily movement - Muscle fatigue: when a muscle becomes tired or weak - Muscle strength: the amount of force a muscle can exert - Need: something that is necessary for a healthy life - Non-verbal communication: is when we communicate with body movement - Peer: people of similar age who share similar interests - Protein: nutrients that help build and maintain body cells and tissues - Rapid breathing: breathing faster than normal - Respect: to feel or show deferential regard - Rights: are legal, social, or ethical principles of freedom or entitlement - Responsibilities: moral, legal, or mental accountability - Serving size: the amount of a particular food that is served - Servings per container: the number of servings in the container - Sodium: a soft, light, silver-white element that is found in salt - Stress: the reaction of the body and mind to everyday challenges and demands - Sugar: any of a class of crystalline carbohydrates, such as a sucrose, glucose, or lactose, that dissolve in liquid and have a sweet taste - Verbal communication: is when we communicate our message verbally to whoever is receiving the message - Volunteer: a person who voluntarily undertakes or expresses a willingness to undertake a service - Want: is not necessary for a healthy life, it is a desire childhood injuries, illnesses, and ways of prevention and treatment.the prefer refle it is streatment.Use safetKidsRecognize and describe the relationship between personal healthDescbehaviors and individual well-being.After para afterDefine nutritional terms on food labels (e.g., fats, calories, etc.).Have besc ain injuries associated with riding a bicycle.
-Discuss barts of a bicycle and how to check the bicycle (e.g., ctors, tire pressure, proper seat height) to be sure safe to ride. handout from the website below to explain bicycle cy. and Bicycle Safety ribe the effects physical activity has on the body. her will have students run in place for one minute. r participating in the exercise, students will write a graph about the physical changes in their body Teacher Observation Teacher Observation Writing Rubric Recognize and describe the relationship between personal health behaviors and individual well-being.
-Define nutritional terms on food labels (e.g., fats, calories, etc.). and Bicycle Safety ribe the effects physical activity has on the body. her will have students run in place for one minute. participating in the exercise, students will write a Recognize and describe the relationship between personal healthDescbehaviors and individual well-being.After para afterDefine nutritional terms on food labels (e.g., fats, calories, etc.).Have Discombro ribe the effects physical activity has on the body. her will have students run in place for one minute. participating in the exercise, students will write a the relationship between personal health Teac behaviors and individual After well-being. after Define nutritional terms on food labels (e.g., fats, calories, etc.).
-Discu her will have students run in place for one minute. participating in the exercise, students will write a behaviors and individual After well-being.
-After para after Define nutritional terms on food labels (e.g., fats, calories, etc.).
-Discu participating in the exercise, students will write a Writing Rubric well-being. para after Define nutritional terms on food labels (e.g., fats, calories, etc.).
-Discu on food labels (e.g., fats, labe calories, etc.).
-Discu exercise.
-Disc e student bring a canned food item and/or a food to class.
-Teacher observation - giving feedback as needed defir uss nutritional information on the food label ning terms on labels.
-Food l Label g the worksheet link below, pair students and have n compare their labels.
-Food www
+- Calories: a unit for measuring the amount of heat energy supplied by food - Carbohydrates: the starches and sugars present in foods - Cholesterol: a white fatty substance that is important in metabolism; in large amounts, cholesterol is believed to cause heart and vascular disease by collecting on the inner walls of arteries and causing them to harden - Fat: solidified animal or vegetable oil used when cooking - Fiber: the part of grains, fruit and vegetables not absorbed or digested by the human body, and stimulates the muscles of the intestinal wall - Flexibility: the ability to move a body part through a full range of motion - Grooming: cleaning and maintaining parts of the body - Heart rate: how fast your heart is beating - Hygiene: a set of practices associated with health and healthy living - Hospital: is a health care institution providing patient treatment - Muscle: a tissue composed of fibers capable of contracting to effect bodily movement - Muscle fatigue: when a muscle becomes tired or weak - Muscle strength: the amount of force a muscle can exert - Need: something that is necessary for a healthy life - Non-verbal communication: is when we communicate with body movement - Peer: people of similar age who share similar interests - Protein: nutrients that help build and maintain body cells and tissues - Rapid breathing: breathing faster than normal - Respect: to feel or show deferential regard - Rights: are legal, social, or ethical principles of freedom or entitlement - Responsibilities: moral, legal, or mental accountability - Serving size: the amount of a particular food that is served - Servings per container: the number of servings in the container - Sodium: a soft, light, silver-white element that is found in salt - Stress: the reaction of the body and mind to everyday challenges and demands - Sugar: any of a class of crystalline carbohydrates, such as a sucrose, glucose, or lactose, that dissolve in liquid and have a sweet taste - Verbal communication: is when we communicate our message verbally to whoever is receiving the message - Volunteer: a person who voluntarily undertakes or expresses a willingness to undertake a service - Want: is not necessary for a healthy life, it is a desire

+Suggested Objectives Suggested Teaching Strategies Suggested Assessment Strategies Identify types of childhood injuries, illnesses, and ways of prevention and treatment.
+Explain injuries associated with riding a bicycle.
+Discuss the parts of a bicycle and how to check the bicycle (e.g., reflectors, tire pressure, proper seat height) to be sure it is safe to ride.
+Teacher Observation Use handout from the website below to explain bicycle safety.
+Kids and Bicycle Safety Recognize and describe the relationship between Describe the effects physical activity has on the body.
+Teacher Observation personal health Teacher will have students run in place for one minute.
+Writing Rubric behaviors and individual well-being.
+After participating in the exercise, students will write a paragraph about the physical changes in their body after exercise.
+Define nutritional terms on food labels (e.g., fats, Have student bring a canned food item and/or a food label to class.
+Teacher observation - giving feedback as needed calories, etc.).
+Discuss nutritional information on the food label defining terms on labels.
+Food Label Using the worksheet link below, pair students and have them compare their labels.
+Food Label Worksheet www.southernremedy.org